 Lastly, and mostly importantly, you’ll need the seeds for whichever types of microgreens you plan to grow.

 Microgreens really aren’t too difficult to grow.
 You only need to get these guys a few days past their sprouting stage and they’re ready to be harvested.
 After obtaining the materials required to grow your mini plants you can place some quality potting soil in your tray.
 Then, smooth it out to create an even garden bed for your seeds.
 For the best results and the fastest grow time, soak microgreens seeds in water overnight before planting them.
 This will encourage them to sprout more quickly.

 Scatter the seeds over the soil as evenly as possible, using more seeds than you would if growing mature plants.
 These guys are going to grow more like a field of grass than a single adult plant.
 So, they don’t need much space between them.
 Harvest as many as you can from each tray since they aren’t going to grow very thick or tall.

 Once they’ve been spread throughout the tray, cover them in a thin layer of soil and a generous water misting.
 If you plan to use a warming mat, you can place them on it at this point.
 Position them near a window or under a grow light.
 If using natural sunlight, a south-facing window is optimal as you will get the best light exposure throughout the day.

 Keep your little guys happy and healthy by misting them a few times per day.

 How to Harvest Microgreens

 Microgreens are a great addition to any meal for their nutritional value as well as their decorative appearance.
 They’re so quick and easy to grow that you can pretty much decide you want a microgreen salad next week and get a new crop growing right away.
-Aside from their practical and decorative purposes, they’re also just super fun to repeatedly plant, watch sprout, harvest, eat, and repeat.
+Aside from their practical and decorative purposes, they’re also fun to repeatedly plant, watch sprout, harvest, eat, and repeat.